YS-IMTech/YS-IMTech.github.io/_pages/about.md

 ---
-layout: archive
+permalink: /
 title: "SHUAI YANG(SJTU)"
-permalink: /cv/
+excerpt: "About me"
 author_profile: true
 redirect_from:
+  - /about/
-  - /resume
+  - /about.html
 ---
+{% include base_path %}

 {% include base_path %}
 About me